Lesson 6: Understanding Hyperlinks

 Hey, I'm a link!
 Click me!

-Link are used to navigate the Web.
+Links are used to navigate the Web.
 When you click a link, it will take you to a different webpage.
-In the example below, we're clicking a link to learn more about the Dupont Circle neighborhood.
+In the example below, we're clicking a link to learn more about the Cape Hatteras National Seashore.

 You may also notice that your cursor changes into a hand icon whenever you hover over a link.

 If you see this icon, it means you've found a link.
 You'll find other types of links this way too.
 For example, many websites actually use images as links, so you can just click the image to navigate to another page.
-In the example below, we're clicking the picture of the deer-shaped salt and pepper shakers to open a page with more information about them.
+In the example below, we're clicking the picture of a coffee mug to open a page with more information about it.

 Links don't always go to another website.
 In some cases, they allow you to download a file.
 When you click a link like this, the file will be downloaded to your computer.
 In the example below, we're downloading an installation file for a new application.